jirispilka/CTGViewer/doc/installation.rst

 After installation run command::

-    > python ctgViewerLite.py
+    > python CTGViewer.py

-It is also possible (though not recommended) to download the Windows installer and run CTGViewerLite under wine.
+It is also possible (though not recommended) to download the Windows installer and run CTGViewer under wine.

 MAC users:
 ``````````